The new school season approaches quickly and, once again, as they do every year, first-year college students in Boston get Storrowed.

 Several Bridges and One Tunnel

-On the way, Storrow Drive goes under several low-clearance bridges and, just past the Back Bay, dives into a tunnel.
+On the way, Storrow Drive passes under several low-clearance bridges and, just past the Back Bay, dives into a tunnel.
 Got the picture?

-But here’s the thing: the bridges and the roof of the tunnel are not high enough to accommodate a moving van.
+But Storrow Drive offers some surprises because it’s a parkway and not a highway.
+The bridges and the roof of the tunnel are not high enough to accommodate a moving van.
 Signs along Storrow Drive warn about this situation, saying “No Trucks” and “Cars Only” very clearly.
-Extra warnings go up prior to move-in season.
+The city posts extra warnings prior to move-in season.

 College students aren’t the only ones to ignore the “No Trucks” warning, of course.
-But there’s a definite connection between “Move-In Day” at the city’s institutions of higher education and the incidence of trucks Getting Storrowed.
+But we see a definite connection between “Move-In Day” at the city’s institutions of higher education and the incidence of trucks Getting Storrowed.

 One might think the students don’t realize they’re driving an actual truck.
 They rented it, you know, and in their mind it becomes like a car stuffed with their things.
 Only bigger.